Why is it important to study the Bible?

 How are study Bibles used?

 Here is a video explaining some of the areas of a study Bible that will be helpful to look for when you have one.
 This particular video is a demonstration on how to use a NIV study Bible.
 Each translation and publisher is different and the features will vary depending the version you decide on.
 However, this video does give you an idea of how helpful these study Bibles can really help.

 What is the best study Bible?

 It is really hard to pick just one version that I use because each one offers something and can present God’s word in a unique way that may help me grow in my faith.
-Each translation may have a place in my life for God to use.However, I would recommend either the Holman Christian Standard Bible or the New International Standard Bible.
+Each translation may have a place in my life for God to use.However, I would recommend either the Holman Christian Standard Bible or the NIV Study Bible.